 - 1. Determine the load area, which is the center of the ladder or center between the supports.
 The load is applied over a 32-inch long area and over the width of the ladder.
 In other words, the load is to rest on the beams or the side rails of the ladder and shall extend no more than 16 inches on each side of the center. - 2.
 Apply 350 pounds to the load area.
 Wait one (1) minute. - 3.
-Remove this weight and measure the distance from a pre-determined point, which should approximately be the center of the ladder, to the ground. - Apply 500 pounds to the load area, wait five (5) minutes, and remove the load. - 5.
-Wait five (5) minutes after removing the load, then measure the dimension again as you did in step 3. - The pass/fail criteria as outlined in NFPA 1932 is as follows.
-If the ladder suffers cata-
+Remove this weight and measure the distance from a pre-determined point, which should approximately be the center of the ladder, to the ground. - 4.
+Apply 500 pounds to the load area, wait five (5) minutes, and remove the load. - 5.
+Wait five (5) minutes after removing the load, then measure the dimension again as you did in step 3. - The pass/fail criteria as outlined in NFPA 1930 is as follows.
+If the ladder suffers catastrophic failure or visibly fails, it obviously fails the test.
+If it sustains permanent set greater than the allowable amount, it shall be removed from service and repaired, or destroyed.
+The allowable amount of permanent set is defined in NFPA 1930 as being no greater than 1/2 inch for ladders up to 25 feet, no greater than 1 inch for ladders over 25 feet, and no greater than 1-1/2 inches for ladders over 35 feet.